Meet Our Founders

 Carol treasures the outdoor experiences that came with her work as a Park Ranger in various units of the National Park System including Assateague Island National Seashore, Lassen Volcanic National Park, George Washington Memorial Parkway and the Appalachian National Scenic Trail.
 She received her undergraduate degree in Fine Arts and later added a MFA in Ceramics.
 After moving to Maine, she established a successful boat lettering & graphic design business which continues today.

-The Leone family has always spent as much time as possible outdoors.
+After moving to Maine, the Leone family spent as much time as possible outdoors.
 All their best family memories are of times spent hiking, camping, backpacking, skiing, kayaking or diving together.
 Their daughter, Lindsay, carried her fond high school Outing Club memories into her college years where she was a member & trip leader for the Dartmouth Outing Club.
-She has since entered law school at Boston University.
-She has been a Youth Advisor to Teens To Trails since its inception.
+She is currently a lawyer with the Mintz Levin firm in Boston & continues to be involved with T3 as an Advisor and volunteer.
 Their younger daughter, Sara, was lost in a car accident in July 2005 and she has been the spark behind Teens To Trails.
 SEE "Dedication to Sara".
 In her brief 15 years, Sara developed an amazing passion for life kindled by her connection with the outdoors.
 She was the perfect combination of self-confidence and humility, passion and compassion.
 Sara personified all that can be learned from nature - if we just look and listen.